jotpowers/College-Grads/stock-market.md

 # Stock Market (a.k.a.
 Equities)

 If you’re investing, chances are, you’re invested in the “stock market”.
 This is probably the most common way, world-wide to invest.
-But, what exactly does that mean>
+But, what exactly does that mean?

 ## What is a stock?
 A stock is fractional ownership in a company.
 Which explains exactly very little, so let’s dig in a bit more.